Do you have questions? We have answers!

 Burlington, NC 27379

 We also have great options like paperless billing, prepay, auto draft and budget billing.
 Learn more on our payment options page or call us at 800.222.3107.

 We have a variety of programs designed to help you save money!

-Load Management: We install load control switches on your meter and then, when we forecast high demand (very hot afternoons in the summer), our switches cycle your air conditioner and turn of your electric water heater to reduce usage.
+Load Management: We install load control switches on your equipment and then, when we forecast high demand (very hot afternoons in the summer or cold winter mornings), our switches cycle your HVAC unit and turn off your electric water heater to reduce usage.
 This helps both you and the co-op save money.
 Plus, program participants receive credits for being part of the program!